WINE AND CHEESE SOIREE: DENTIST’S PERSPECTIVE

 The main causes of staining from red wine are pigment-producing substances, chromogens, and tannins, which can adhere to dental enamel leaving unattractive stains.

 - Acid Content

-Acid is an integral components of wine to create a balanced product.
-Majorly tartaric and malic acid contribute to a wine’s final body and acidity.
+Acid is an integral component of wine to create a balanced product.
+Majorly tartaric and malic acid contributes to a wine’s final body and acidity.
 The acid softens enamel, outer white protective coating on the teeth, allowing some of its calcium content to leach out, weakening its structure.
-Though enamel is “the hardest tissue in the human body,” it is highly susceptible to demineralization when ph level falls below 5.7.
+Though enamel is “the hardest tissue in the human body,” it is highly susceptible to demineralization when the ph level falls below 5.7.
 Normally the pH in the mouth is between 6.2 to 7 while most wines have a pH between 2.9 and 3.5, meaning a swig of red or white or rose wine can plummet your pH and erode enamel.

-When enamel is eventually worn away, yellow dentin and nerves underneath can be exposed, leading to sensitivity, pain and yellowing of teeth.
+When enamel is eventually worn away, yellow dentin and nerves underneath can be exposed, leading to sensitivity, pain, and yellowing of teeth.
 White wine is more acidic than red wine.
 As a rule, dry, sparkling wines are the worst of all alcoholic drinks, as the bubbles in them are caused by highly acidic carbon dioxide.

 - Enamel Etching